 How are Vietnamese like towards tourists?

 Vietnam is a poor country, and the prices for everything are pretty cheap.
 There’s a note of 500,000 dong which is worth $25 USD.
 However, some people will openly try to rip you off.
-While I was travelling across Vietnam, I met a French lady working as an English teacher.
+While I was traveling across Vietnam, I met a French lady working as an English teacher.
 She said she’s been living in Vietnam for 5 years.
 And in those 5 years she shared a very interesting observation with me:

-that Vietnamese are taught that the Western countries are the ones to blame for all of their problems and that we “owe” them.
+Vietnamese are taught that the Western countries are the ones to blame for all of their problems and that we “owe” them.
 So they expect from us to spend money when visiting, and when you try to bargain, they get upset and treat you poorly.

 Luckily I didn’t face any of these problems, but I’ve heard some people complaining about it.
 People were generally friendly and helpful, besides the language barrier.
 Here, it’s normal if a local guy or a girl approaches you just to converse in English.
 Very few people in Vietnam speak English.
 And the ones that do, don’t have the chance to practice their skills in conversations.